vketteni/gemini-cli-adapter/CONTRIBUTING.md

 ## 📄 License

-By contributing to GEMINI CLI Adapter, you agree that your contributions will be licensed under the MIT License.
+By contributing to OPEN CLI, you agree that your contributions will be licensed under the MIT License.

 ## 🎉 Recognition

 Contributors will be recognized in our README and release notes.
-Thank you for helping make GEMINI CLI Adapter better!
+Thank you for helping make OPEN CLI better!